-The project is categorically exempt from the provisions of CEQA pursuant to CEQA Guidelines Section 15301 for the permitting and/or minor alteration of Existing Facilities, involving negligible or no expansion of the existing use.
-This project site contains a commercial building that has been used for commercial activities and the application does not propose an increase in floor area.
+The project is categorically exempt from the provisions of California Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15301 for the permitting and/or minor alteration of Existing Facilities (Class 1).
+This project site contains an existing commercial building that has been used for commercial activities and the application does not propose an increase in floor area.
 The project is consistent with the applicable General Plan land use designation and policies as well as with the applicable zoning designation and regulations.
+Thus, the proposed use does not intensify the area in terms of Floor Area Ratio (FAR) or generate increased traffic that was not already anticipated for this area pursuant to the General Plan.
+The project also complies with all applicable business operational standards of Article 9 and 13 of the CMMC.
+Furthermore, none of the exceptions that bar the application of a categorical exemption pursuant to CEQA Guidelines Section 15300.2 applies.
+Specifically, the project would not result in a cumulative impact; would not have a significant effect on the environment due to unusual circumstances; would not result in damage to scenic resources; is not located on a hazardous site or location; and would not impact any historic resources.